irina-mandarina/data-frame-visualizer/README.md

 * searching for a value in a column
 * creating graphs
 * sorting by a column
+* viewing statistics for a column: mean, median, standard deviation, etc.

 Future improvements for my solution:
 * adding more graph types